Changes to organ and tissue donation

 Whatever you choose, let the people in your life know your decision to ensure it is honoured.
 Families will continue to be consulted about their loved ones' wishes regarding organ and tissue donation.

-Starting on 18 January 2021, if you don't register your donation decision and you are eligible, you will be seen as having consented to organ and tissue donation after death.
+As of 18 January 2021, if you don't register your donation decision and you are eligible, you will be seen as having consented to organ and tissue donation after death.
 This is called ‘deemed consent’ under the new Human Organ and Tissue Donation Act.

 - Decide – Learn more about organ and tissue donation and make your decision.